pinobatch/nrom-template/README.md

 5. Inside the zip file, open the bin folder.
 6. Drag `ca65.exe` and `ld65.exe` into a new folder.

-After this, `py.exe` should be in the `Path` already and thus available to Make.
-To make `ca65` and `ld65` available to Make, you'll need to add the folder containing `ca65.exe` and `ld65.exe`, and `python.exe` to the `Path` environment variable.
-Because the steps for setting environment variable differ between versions of Windows, you'll want to search the web for `windows x.x path variable`, replacing `x.x` with `7`, `8.1`, `10`, etc.
+To make `ca65` and `ld65` available to Make, you'll need to add the folder containing `ca65.exe` and `ld65.exe` to `Path` or put them in a folder already on `Path`.
-(Again, this appears to be done for you if you use Git Bash.)

 Then open the makefile in a text editor and change EMU to the path of whatever NES emulator you have installed.

 To get `make dist` to build a zipfile, you'll need to install the Zip and UnZip command-line tools published by [Info-ZIP].
-Be careful, as `unz600xn.exe` is a self-extracting archive that extracts multiple files to the current directory, like a tarbomb, so run it in a new folder.
+Be careful, as `unz600xn.exe` is a self-extracting archive that extracts multiple files to the current directory, like a tarbomb, so run it in a new folder and then copy `zip.exe` and `unzip.exe` to a folder on `Path`.

 [devkitPro Getting Started]: http://devkitpro.org/wiki/Getting_Started
 [Git for Windows]: https://git-scm.com/download/win